LaurenAMolloy/brewdog-of-the-day/README.md

 - CSS custom properties
 - Flexbox

-### What I learned
+### Skills

-I have learnt so many new skills and concepts during the build of this project.
+Skills and concepts used in the build of this project.
 - DOM Manipulation
 - Fetching data and displaying data from API's
 - Events